AngelEngineering/nativescript-plugins/packages/camera/README.md

 ```

 > **NOTE**: if you do use the perms plugin in a production app, make sure to read their README.md first, as using this plugin in production apps may require you to add all iOS Info.plist permission strings to avoid being rejected by automatic processing since the plugin includes code for all permission types.

+For iOS, both camera and microphone permissions are required for either Photo or Video mode.

 ------------------------------